logo

 Poker Life Lessons Applicable in Real Life Situations image

-Lesson #4: Bluffing Works, But Not Every Time
+Lesson #4.
+Bluffing Works, But Not Always

 Bluffing is a common term when playing poker at casinos.
 It means camouflaging a weak hand to look strong and vice-versa.
 In return, other players on the table can feel intimidated by your moves and fold.
 But it doesn’t always work when playing against seasoned pros who can easily read your actions.